Prison Break: Video games

 A mobile game for J2ME was released by Vivendi Games Mobile in 2008.

 A video game based on Prison Break was in development for PlayStation 3 and Xbox 360 for release in February 2009, but was cancelled when Brash Entertainment shut down.

 Development of Prison Break: The Conspiracy restarted when the game's developer, ZootFly, found a new publisher.
 The video game was released on March 30, 2010.
 The game's protagonist is Tom Paxton, a Com employee who is sent inside of Fox River to observe and report every move of Michael Scofield.
 The game features voices from the original cast members with the exception of Sarah Wayne Callies (Dr. Sara Tancredi).

 International adaptation

 In April 2010, it was announced that the series would be adapted for Russia.
-On September 20, 2010, the Russian adaptation premiered on Channel One.
+The Russian adaptation was entitled, Pobeg (Побег), which premiered on September 20, 2010, on Channel One.
 This adaptation uses many of the features of the original series, with some scenes and dialogue copied completely, but also introduces new storylines and characters which reflect the Russian reality.

+Reboot

+In November 2023, it was reported that a reboot written by Elgin James for Hulu was in development.
+The series will not feature the same characters from the original series but would be set in the same world.
+In December 2024, Hulu ordered a pilot.
+Casting announcements began in March 2025, with Emily Browning, Lukas Gage, Drake Rodger, Clayton Cardenas, JR Bourne, Georgie Flores and Myles Bullock cast in series regulars roles for the pilot.
+Ray McKinnon, Margo Martindale, Donal Logue, Lili Taylor and Sylvester Powell were cast in guest roles.
+Production of the pilot began in June 2025 in West Virginia.
+In October 2025, the reboot was given a series order.